c0D3M/Misc/cryptohtaphy.md

 and look something like
 ![EC](https://blog.cloudflare.com/content/images/image00.png) <br/>
 https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/
+This also form a group and group laws (closure, inverse, identity, associativity and commutative) are defined **geometrically**

 Explanation:
-Curve has intesresting property, take two points on curve and draw a line, it will intersect  at a third place.
+Curve has intesresting property, take two points A, B on curve and draw a line, it will intersect  at a third place.
-Draw a vertical line and the place it hit is new point , again draw a line with this new point and A , where ever it hits draw a line up.
+Draw a vertical line and the place it hit is new point, this new point is A+B.

+Adding a point to itself is tangent from that point and using similar process above will give A+A = 2A
+-A will be on symetrically opposite to A over x-axis
+Note that A+ (-A) should be dfined by this line intersecting at a third point but their is no such intersection !
+Lets calls this O.
+ Abelian group axiom can be proved using this

 And keep doing that.
 So here the trapdoor function is if you are given a point on curve , you dont know how many times the process is repeated unless we redraw the whole process again.